eriocnemis/git.MagentoPreCommitHooks/README.md

 PHP Code Sniffer provides the mechanism of checking code compliance with specific coding standard.
 You can configure this with the following commandline options:
   - `--php=php7.4` - Alias or full path to the executable file of PHP.
 Defaults php.
-  - `--autofix=true` - Automatically fixes encountered violations as possible.
-Defaults false.
+  - `--autofix` - Automatically fixes encountered violations as possible.
   - `--standard=Magento2` - The name or path of the coding standard to use.
 Defaults Magento2.

 #### `magento-phpmd`